George Digby Barker

-General Sir George Digby Barker (Chinese Translated Name: 白加; 9 October 1833 – 15 April 1914) was a British soldier and colonial administrator.
+General Sir George Digby Barker (9 October 1833 – 15 April 1914) was a British soldier and colonial administrator.

 Military career

 Barker was commissioned into the 78th Regiment of Foot in 1853.
 He served in Anglo-Persian War of 1856 and in the Indian Mutiny of 1857 and was present at Siege of Lucknow.

 He went on to become adjutant of his regiment in 1859.
 He was then made assistant adjutant and quartermaster-general in 1884.
 Then in 1874 he was made a Professor at the Staff College and in 1877 Assistant Director of Military Education at Headquarters.

 He became Commander of British Troops in China and Hong Kong in 1890.
 Under his command, the size of the garrison increased by 50 per cent in response to Governor Des Voeux's concerns about the defence of the colony.

 Barker was briefly the acting administrator of Hong Kong between May and December 1891.
 Upon Sir William Robinson's arrival to serve as Governor in December 1891, Barker recommended an extension of Hong Kong's northern frontier.
 The proposed new frontier would extend from Deep Bay to Mirs Bay, and encompass offshore islands within three miles of Hong Kong.
 This new frontier would eventually be realised in the 1898 Second Convention of Peking in which Britain leased the New Territories.

 Barker was then appointed Governor and General Officer Commanding of the Imperial fortress colony of Bermuda, with its large garrison, in 1896 and retired in 1902.

 He was colonel of the North Staffordshire Regiment from 1905 to 1911 and of the Seaforth Highlanders from 1911 to 1914.

 In retirement he lived at Clare Priory in Suffolk.